BoredPlayer/matgrapher/README.md

 # matgrapher
 An easy to use python class aiding with matplotlib graph making.
 It provides a set of methods automating typical usecases of matplotlib graph drawing.

-The _communication_ branch makes it possible to export graphs using any language supporting UDP sockets.
+Since version 0.1.3, `__main__.py` provides a UDP server functionality for graph generation.
+With this approach it is possible to draw matplotlib graphs with C++ software (more in chapter [Communication](#communication)).
+The `libraries` folder contains a C++ library as an example of implementation in language other than python.

 ### Table of contents:
 1) [Dependencies](#dependencies)